cloudxabide/tech-notes/AKS/azure_cni_powered_by_cilium.md

+## What is Azure CNI Powered by Cilium?
 Azure CNI Powered by Cilium combines the robust control plane of Azure CNI with the data plane of Cilium to provide high-performance networking and security.

 ## IPAM with Azure CNI powered by Cilium